 New Glarus Woods State ParkNew Glarus

-New Glarus Woods is a 411-acre state park offering camping, hiking, picnicking and snowshoeing.
-The park also offers direct access to The Sugar River State Trail, a 23-mile, 265-acre, State Park trail surfaced with compressed limestone screenings, for bicycling, hiking, snowmobiling and, in some areas, hunting.
-Take advantage of the many opportunities for recreation or relaxation in the area.
+New Glarus Woods State Park is a 435-acre state park offering camping, hiking, picnicking and snowshoeing just south of the city of New Glarus.
+The park has direct access to the Sugar River State Trail, a 24-mile linear trail surfaced with compressed limestone screenings, for bicycling, hiking and snowmobiling.

 Wildcat Mountain State ParkOntario